wjlow/intro-to-scala/src/main/scala/fundamentals/level03/ForComprehension.md

 For Comprehension is a powerful technique for working with values in "containers", e.g. `Option`, `Either`, `Try`, `List`, etc.

 Here are some examples of for comprehension usages.
 Run them in a REPL and see what they output.
-You can start up a REPL with `sbt console`.
+You can start up a REPL with `./auto/sbt console`.

 ## Option